 Your Holiday Letter should include the following parts:

-- The Addressee.
+- Addressee.
 In the first part of the letter, the sender can state the name and the current address of the person they are addressing.
 That way the letter will find its destination and will not be lost.

 - Introduction.
 The sender can start the letter with a warm opening where they can greet the addressee and wish them happy holidays.
-Depending on how close the sender is with the addressee, they can open the letter with something unique and polite.
+Depending on how close the sender is to the addressee, they can open the letter with something unique and polite.

-- The News.
+- News.
 Here the sender can share information about any recent changes that took place in their lives.
 If it is a type of letter that businesses send to their clients, then in this part they can notify them about the upcoming seasonal sale or invite them to a special promotion that they will hold.

 - Polite Inquiries.
 Senders can use this section of the document to make polite inquiries about the life of the addressee.
 They can also indicate their hopes that the addressee is doing well, or congratulate them on any recent success they have achieved.